-All those mentioned for HEVC and AVC, in JVET-S0237-v9, and JVET-S0156, and later possibly mre in the JVET-S main meeting minutes.

 Add "The variable DuHrdPreferredFlag is either specified by external means, or when not specified by external means, set equal to 0." to clause 8.1.2.

+Fix the description of the recovery point picture to consider the case with a recovery POC distance of 0.

 Patent rights declaration(s)